 Let’s understand the above concept of Pascal’s law using mathematical equations.
 Refer to the Fig. 2 given below:

-The above image (Fig. 2) explain the principle of hydraulic jack.
+The above image (Fig. 2) explains the principle of the hydraulic jack.
 You might have seen in car garages that to lift a heavy car, a small force is applied.
-This is one of the best example of the Pascal’s law.
+This is one of the best examples of Pascal’s law.

 So, Pressure at Piston 2, P2=P1.